No Overlays, Low Rates

 • Competitive Interest Rates: Often among the lowest rates available due to the VA guarantee.

-• Flexible DTI and Underwriting: VA generally has more flexible debt-to-income and credit guidelines than conventional loans.
+• Flexible DTI and Underwriting: VA generally has flexible debt-to-income and credit guidelines.

 • Funding Fee Exemptions: Disabled Veterans and certain surviving spouses are exempt from the funding fee.